 Image Credit: Quick and Dirty Tips

 To make your blackened non-stick pots and pans shine again, pour 2 glasses of water and 2 tablespoons of baking soda into the bottom.
-Stirring carefully and light the stove over low heat for at least 15 minutes.
+Stir carefully and light the stove over low heat for at least 15 minutes.
 After this time, empty your pot into the sink.
 You will already notice substantial improvements.
 If not, repeat the procedure and put the encrusted pan back on the stove.
 Depending on the consistency of the stains, move on to the second phase of the operation.

 Just fill the kitchen sink with hot water and then add 1 tablespoon of baking soda and ½ teaspoon of degreasing dish detergent.
 Take care to mix well, then immerse the pot (or pan) and let it soak for at least 15 minutes.
 Take a soft sponge and, after fifteen minutes, rub the surface to remove the remaining burnt residues.
 Rinse and repeat the operation carefully, until the pot is completely clean.